eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/config.md

 #### `CACHE` repository

 The cache repository contains all modules fetched from remote repositories, so they don't have to be downloaded each time they're needed.
-By deault it is located in the `.ceylon/cache` folder located in the user's home directory.
+By default it is located in the `.ceylon/cache` folder located in the user's home directory.

 <!-- lang:none -->